fouadyousufdar/ecs/intl.en-US/Quick Start for Enterprise-Level Users/Implement high availability by using Server Load Balancer.md

     -   ECS configuration

-        After deploying applications on the ECS instances, you do not have to perform special configuration. owever, to configure a Layer-4 listener \(TCP or UDP\) for Linux ECS instances, make sure that values of the following parameters in the net.ipv4.conf file are set 0s:
+        After deploying applications on the ECS instances, you do not have to perform special configuration.
+However, to configure a Layer-4 listener \(TCP or UDP\) for Linux ECS instances, make sure that values of the following parameters in the net.ipv4.conf file are set 0s:

         ```
         net.ipv4.conf.default.rp_filter = 0